nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [NavigationStack](https://github.com/indieSoftware/NavigationStack) - Alternative to SwiftUI's navigation with greater flexibility and custom transition animation support.
 - [NStack](https://github.com/johnpatrickmorgan/NStack) - SwiftUI view that allows you to hoist navigation state into a Coordinator.
 - [SwiftUI Tooltip](https://github.com/quassummanus/SwiftUI-Tooltip) - Easy Tooltip for your SwiftUI Project.
+- [MondrianLayout](https://github.com/muukii/MondrianLayout) - Way to building layouts faster in AutoLayout like SwiftUI - powered by Result Builders.

 ## Test